-First you want to make sure your plant has plenty of available calcium.
+First, you want to make sure your plant has plenty of available calcium.
 This needs to happen throughout the growth of the plant not when you see a problem.
 Once the problem has manifested itself, fixing this condition with soil or even foliar calcium applications is generally not effective.
 There are some products for homeowners that contain liquid forms of calcium that can be sprayed regularly on your plants.
 The condition is easier to prevent than to cure.
 If your problem comes in April you won’t be able to correct it before the tomato season ends in the middle of May.
-By then, night temperatures above 70 degress hamper pollination, warm daytime temperatures cause excessive growth and insects and disease become unmanageable.
+By then, night temperatures above 70 degrees hamper pollination, warm daytime temperatures cause excessive growth, and insects and disease become unmanageable.

 Watering plays a crucial role